 We, as the House Management of

-We undertake to ensure that all the activities that are facilitated by the House Committee will take place in the spirit and principles set out in the prescribed programme and that the programme proposed by the House Committee has been discussed with and confirmed by the Head of the residence.
+We undertake to ensure that all the activities that are facilitated by out in the prescribed programme and that the programme propose by the Head of the residence.

 We take cognisance of the fact that any violation of the spirit, principles or guidelines by a member/s of the House Committee may result in the summary suspension of the member/s concerned from the House Committee, and, in serious cases, even from the residence.

 HC member (Chairman/Primaria) HC member

+HC member HC member

+HC member HC member

+HC member HC member

+HC member HC member

 HC member HC member

 Head of Residence Date